 CCNI: Where can CCNI members find out more about you and what you do?

 Please email me at Jory@JoryFisher.com if you have questions.
-If you would like to register for my event—Sales and Beyond 2017—in Potomac, MD on November 30, 2017, visit SalesAndBeyond2017.com/Jory.
 Business owners HAVE to learn how to sell!!!
-(To determine your key values and get a sneak peek at what you’ll learn on November 30th, take this 90-second assessment.)
+(To determine your key values and receive your own personality profile, take this free 90-second assessment.)

 CCNI: Jory, what a pleasure to have you as a dedicated CCNI member who enjoys actively participating.
-As we are beginning our CCNI membership drive, I am thrilled to showcase you in this newsletter.
+I am thrilled to showcase you in this newsletter.
 You are such an inspiration to many of us and I love your enthusiasm for sharing what you have learned throughout the years, along with sharing today’s current trends.
 Thank you for your time and passion for CCNI and Christian coaching.